Émile Coué: Life and career

 Coué's family, from the Brittany region of France and with origins in French nobility, had only modest means.
 A brilliant pupil in school, he initially intended to become an analytical chemist; however, because his father, who worked for the Eastern Railway Company, was in a precarious financial state, he eventually abandoned these studies.
 Coué then decided to become a pharmacist and graduated with a degree in pharmacology in 1876.

-Working as an apothecary at Troyes from 1882 to 1910, Coué quickly discovered what later came to be known as the placebo effect.
-He became known for reassuring his clients by praising each remedy's efficiency and leaving a small positive notice with each given medication.
+Working as an apothecary in Troyes from 1882 to 1910, Coué quickly discovered what later came to be known as the placebo effect.
+He became known for reassuring his clients by praising each remedy's efficacy and leaving a small positive notice with each given medication.
 In 1886 and 1887, he studied with Ambroise-Auguste Liébeault and Hippolyte Bernheim, two leading exponents of hypnotism, in Nancy.

 In 1910, Coué sold his business and retired to Nancy, where he opened a clinic that continuously delivered some 40,000 treatment-units per annum (Baudouin, 1920, p.
 14) to local, regional, and overseas patients over the next sixteen years.
 In 1913, Coué and his wife founded The Lorraine Society of Applied Psychology (La Société Lorraine de Psychologie appliquée).
 His book Self-Mastery Through Conscious Autosuggestion was published in England (1920), and in the United States (1922).
 Although Coué's teachings were, during his lifetime, more popular in Europe than in the United States, many Americans who adopted his ideas and methods, such as Elsie Lincoln Benedict, Maxwell Maltz, Napoleon Hill, Norman Vincent Peale, Robert H. Schuller, and W. Clement Stone, became famous in their own right by spreading his words.

 Considered by Charles Baudouin to represent a second Nancy School, Coué treated many patients in groups and free of charge.